 A tidy home is a safer home

-The idea that a well-maintained home is more secure seems logical – an overgrown garden, for example, might suggest to thieves that a property is not well looked after and therefore easier to break in.
+The idea that a well-maintained home is more secure seems logical – an overgrown garden, for example, might suggest to thieves that a property is not well looked after and therefore easier to break in to.
 It’s a message supported by the Metropolitan police department, who believe that a neat and tidy property helps convey a sense of order*.

 With this in mind, here are some relatively inexpensive and easy things you can do to improve the outside of your home – and potentially make it a safer place to live too: